uskat/Test-White-and-fluffy_06-2022/README.md

 # Unsplash photo collection
 ### Test task from White and fluffy (06-2022)
-Mostly complete without any knowledge of... network, API, libraries, patterns ))
+Mostly it was complete without any knowledge of... network, API, libraries, patterns ))

 ---